-[I just checked out the first part of the report re: my last KLL --
+[I just checked out the first part of the report re: my last KLL --Bob and I did KLL on Tuesday, May 7th.

 I vividly recall a COLD start to that ride ! ]